kagenocookie/RE-Engine-Lib/readme.md

 ## About this project

-RszTool is a tool that edit and create resource file for RE ENGINE game.
-Currently support .user, .pfb and .scn files.
+RszTool is a tool for editing and creating resource files for RE ENGINE games.
+The UI currently supports .user, .pfb and .scn files, while the library itself supports many more file formats.
 RszTool is inspired by [RE_RSZ](https://github.com/alphazolam/RE_RSZ) and [EMV-Engine/RE Engine Resource Editor](https://github.com/alphazolam/EMV-Engine) by alphazolam.
-RszTool also provide some advanced operations like copy/paste/remove/duplicate for instance array/game object.
+RszTool also provides some advanced operations like copy/paste/remove/duplicate for instance array/game object.
 RszTool is developed with C# and WPF.
 You can also use RszTool.dll as a C# library to do some batch work.

 ## Why I make this tool